Skip to content

 How to Extract Top-Level Domain (TLD) from URL in Python

-The above figure shows what is TLD in a URL.
+The above figure shows what a TLD is in a URL.

-If you have used Google Analytics in the past, TLD extraction allows for grouping and analyzing traffic sources by domain type or country of origin.
+TLD extraction enables grouping and analysis of traffic sources by domain type or country of origin in software like Google Analytics.
 So, there are many use cases.
 But the question is, how to do it?

-Here are three ways to extract top-level domain (TLD) from URL in Python:
+Here are three ways to extract the top-level domain (TLD) from a URL in Python:

 1. Using the tldextract library